-Located in Arlington, Washington, USA, and operating on approximately 21 hectares, the plant specializes in the treating of utility poles.
+The Arlington, Washington, USA facility operates on approximately 21 hectares, the plant specializes in the treating of utility poles.
 The facilities include two pressure treating cylinders for oilborne preservatives and one butt tank providing a combined annual treating capacity of approximately 70,000 cubic metres.
 In addition, the plant incorporates a pole peeler and framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.

-For the year ended December 31, 2014, capital expenditures approximated \$493,000, related to high capacity pole trams, a solid surface cap on the drip pad as well as an enhancement to treatment plant sensor units.
+For the year ended December 31, 2015, capital expenditures approximated \$230,000, mainly for a heat exchanger and the addition of steam conditioning capabilities to the retorts.